 Once non-employee names are in the system, they typically submit receipts to a central administrator, based on the business rules already in place.
-They are treated to the same easy-to-use, intuitive interface and mobile capabilities that regular employees receive when filing their own expense reports.
+They are treated to the same easy-to-use, intuitive interface and mobile capabilities that regular employees receive when filing their own expense claims.

-ROI for the Organization
+ROI for the Organisation

 However, you also need to ensure that your solution vendor gives you the most bang for your buck with the solution it provides.
 This means looking for a system that includes features such as analytics, changes to expense rules, and OCR, as part of the base price.
-OCR – optical character recognition – is particularly critical for organizations whose non-employees simply send in their receipts to a central admin resource, as it automatically extracts receipt data (vendor, type, date, amount), and imports this into the expense report as a line item.
+OCR – optical character recognition – is particularly critical for organisations whose non-employees simply send in their receipts to a central admin resource, as it automatically extracts receipt data (vendor, type, date, amount), and imports this into the expense report as a line item.

-Specialized features for non-employee expenses is just one way that an expense management solution supports the needs of non-profits and NGOs.
+Specialised features for non-employee expenses is just one way that an expense management solution supports the needs of non-profits and NGOs.